Thank you for reading our post, please rate this article at the end.

 Inside the 1915 RV, you would find a full shower, icebox, hidden porcelain sink and bath, concealed bookcase, full-sized kitchen, desk, and a phonograph.

-The van’s main compartment featured two sofas and four foldable beds mounted to the ceiling, with each bed having curtains and a wardrobe.
+The van’s main compartment featured two sofas and four foldable beds mounted to the ceiling, each bed equipped with curtains and a wardrobe.

 And that’s not all.
 Its roof deck had a vegetable garden and cushioned storage lockers where people could sleep.

-With the Gypsy Van and Piercing-Arrow Touring Landau being famous in the market, they resulted in the birth of Tin Can Tourists and later motor hotels.
+With the Gypsy Van and Piercing-Arrow Touring Landau being famous in the market, they led to the birth of Tin Can Tourists and later, motor hotels.

 The Tin Can Tourists Movement of 1919

-The Tin Can Tourists movement had travelers known to survive and thrive in their cars for weeks while hitting the road.
+The Tin Can Tourists movement featured travelers who were known to survive and thrive in their cars for weeks while hitting the road.

-This movement became prevalent and gained formal recognition in 1919.
-It required members to be 12 years old and above, have a solid moral character and be comfortable living the nomadic life.
+This movement gained formal recognition in 1919 and became prevalent.
+It required members to be at least 12 years old, possess a solid moral character, and be comfortable with the nomadic lifestyle.

-Another RV was built in 1915 from a Model-T Ford Roadster, which had a bed and a telescope apartment.
-It was small but provided a perfect space for long-distance drivers to sleep.
+Another RV was built in 1915 from a Model T Ford Roadster, which featured a bed and a telescope apartment.
+It was small, but it provided a perfect space for long-distance drivers to rest.

 RVs in the 1920s